CryptoFoxDev/CryptoGiveawayBot/README.md

 cd CryptoGiveawayBot
 ```
 4. Rename `credentials.example.py` to `credentials.py`
-5. Paste your keys and tokens inside of it
+5. Paste your credentials inside of it
 6. Start the bot with
 ```
 python3 bot-no-gui.py
 ```
+If you dont know where to get your credentials, you can find a guide inside the [wiki](https://github.com/CryptoFoxDev/CryptoGiveawayBot/wiki)

 ## Built With